MEET THE STAFF

 Scott Lake, Nevada Staff Attorney

 Scott (he/him) works in the Endangered Species and Public Lands programs, focusing on issues affecting Nevada.
 Prior to joining the Center, Scott worked as Idaho director at Western Watersheds Project and as a law clerk for the Alaska Supreme Court.
-He holds a bachelor’s in English from the College of Idaho, a master’s of environmental law and policy from Vermont Law School and a law degree from Vermont Law School.
+He holds a bachelor’s in English from the College of Idaho, a master’s in environmental law and policy from Vermont Law School and a law degree from Vermont Law School.

 Contact: Reno, NV, 802.299.7495, email Scott